collectivexyz/revolution-protocol/README.md

 - Only snapshotted (at art piece creation block) vote weights should be able to update the total vote weight of the art piece. eg: If you received votes after snapshot date on the art piece, you should have 0 votes.

-- CultureIndex and MaxHeap, must be resilient to DoS attacks that could significantly hinder voting, art creation, or auction processes.
+- ArtRace and MaxHeap, must be resilient to DoS attacks that could significantly hinder voting, art creation, or auction processes.

 - An art piece that has not met quorum cannot be dropped.

 ### RevolutionToken

-- RevolutionToken should only mint art pieces from the CultureIndex.
+- RevolutionToken should only mint art pieces from the ArtRace.

-- RevolutionToken should always mint the top voted art piece in the CultureIndex.
+- RevolutionToken should always mint the top voted art piece in the ArtRace.

 ### AuctionHouse